Snow

 Summary of Snow

-• Popularity of “Snow”: “Snow” by Louis MacNeice, an Irish playwright and poet, is an interesting piece about a sudden transformation in the physical world.
+- Popularity of “Snow”: The poem ‘Snow’ was written by Louis MacNeice, an Irish playwright and poet.
+This poem is an interesting piece about a transformation in the physical world.
 It first appeared in his collection, The Collected Poems of Louis MacNeice, in 1967 that was published by Oxford.
 The poem shows the poetic reaction to snowfall and its suddenness.
-The unique quality of the poem lies in the luxuriousness of the moment the poet has captured in these verses.
+The luxuriousness of the moment captured in these verses is what sets the poem apart.

-• Snow” As a Representative of Snowing: The poet opens the poem with a jerk, saying that the room suddenly feels luxurious when it snows outside and the pink roses present a beautiful scene outside.
+- “Snow” As a Representative of Snowing: Snow is used by the poet to represent snowing and the poem opens with the observation that the room becomes luxurious during a snowfall, with the pink roses outside presenting a beautiful sight.
 It all happens without any sound and compatibility.
 There is nothing compatible with what is going on and how the weather proves unpredictable.
 But then things happen in this way as the world, he says, is crazier.
-The poet, on the other hand, is involved in peeling his tangerine and thinking on the plurality of the world outside of him.
+The poet is involved in peeling his tangerine and thinking about the plurality of the world outside of him.
 He seems to feel “the drunkenness of the things” against the fire burning inside the home.
-It seems to him the world is spiteful too despite his realization that it is otherwise.
-This is because he is enjoying inside while the outside the tongues, eyes, and ears are having the taste of this spitefulness.
+It seems to him the world is spiteful too, despite his realization that it is otherwise.
+He relishes the interior while the tongues, eyes, and ears experience the bitterness on the exterior.
 Therefore, only luxury does not exist; there are many things between the glass and the snow and the roses outside his house.

-• Major Themes in “Snow”: Enjoyment of the moment, the realization of the suddenness, and snowfall are three major themes of this poem.
-The poem beautifully captures the present moment of snowfall when he enjoys in his drawing-room the warm fire.
-However, it occurs to him that it is not compatible with the present moment and that it is all collateral without any warning.
-This seems to him crazy but this suddenness, too, has its luxury that it has made him think about the enjoyment of things.
-He warms himself before the fire and thinks about this sudden snowfall but concludes that there are many things outside and inside that he could not capture and that are part of this world that he is calling crazier.
+- Major Themes in “Snow”: Enjoyment of the moment, the realization of the suddenness, and snowfall are three major themes of this poem.
+The poem captures the beauty of snowfall and enjoying the warm fire in the drawing-room.
+However, it occurs to him that it is not compatible with the present moment and that it is all collateral with no warning.
+This seems to him crazy, but this suddenness, too, has its luxury that it has made him think about the enjoyment of things.
+As he warms himself by the fire, he reflects on the snowfall and the unfathomable aspects of the world.

-Analysis of Literary Devices Used In “Snow”
+Analysis of Literary Devices Used In Snow

 literary devices capture the interest of the readers through beauty and enchantment.
-Louis MacNeice has also used some literary devices in this poem whose analysis is as follows.
+Louis MacNeice also used some literary devices in this poem whose analysis is as follows.

-4. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+- Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
+For example,

 Incorrigibly plural.
 I peel and portion